 Weaving strands of physical magic together, Aastrea laced it around the man’s heart and squeezed as she retreated from his mind.

 The man gasped and clutched at his chest.
 His knees hit the wet pavement and sent little water droplets splashing up around him.

 “Please.”
 The man panted between breaths.

 Hot energy broiled over Aastrea.
-Grabbing the man’s vocal box with her mind, she grabbed his lungs in the same moment.
+Grabbing the man’s vocal box with her mind, she seized his lungs in the same moment.
 Holding them motionless.
 He hadn’t stopped when children begged him to stop.
 When their tears hit the ground.
 When they cried for so long and so hard that they passed out.
-He’d given them a saline solution to rehydrate them then he came back four hours later to start again.
+He’d given them a saline solution to rehydrate them, then he came back four hours later to start again.

 The man clawed at his throat with one hand and his chest with the other, trying to free himself from her.

 Reaching back into his mind, she found the pain center of his brain and set it alight.
 His head tilted back, and his mouth opened in a silent scream.
 She wanted to do more, to extend his suffering.
 Make it last for weeks as he’d done.
 Really take her time with him.
 She wished she could expose him for what he was.
 But she didn’t have the time.